CogStack/CogStack-NiFi/docs/deploy/services.md

 - `jupyter-hub` - a single instance of [Jupyter Hub](https://jupyter.org/hub) for serving Jupyter Notebooks for interacting with the data.

 ## Optional NLP services
-In addition, NLP services are:
+In addition, there are defined such NLP services:
 - `nlp-medcat-snomed` - same as `nlp-medcat-medmen` but serving a SNOMED CT model,
 - `nlp-gate-bioyodie` - same as `nlp-gate-drugapp` but serving [Bio-YODIE](https://github.com/GateNLP/Bio-YODIE) NLP application.

 These services are optional and won't be started by default.
 They were left in the `services.yml` file for informative purposes if one would be interested in deploying these having access to necessary resources.

 **Important**
 Please note that `nlp-medcat-snomed` and `nlp-gate-bioyodie` NLP services use license-restricted resources and these need to be provided by the user prior running these services.